 In 2016, 475,000 collisions involving large trucks were reported to the police, according to the Federal Motor Carrier Safety Administration (FMCSA).
 Among those crashes, 104,000 collisions resulted in injuries and 3,864 resulted in fatalities.
-According to data from the Large Truck Crash Causation Study, which was a three-year study of truck crashes, the FMCSA found that surveillance issues, which occur when truck drivers fail to check their blind spots, were the cause of collisions in 12 percent of the cases in which the truck drivers were at fault.
+According to data from the Large Truck Crash Causation Study, which was a three-year study of truck crashes, the FMCSA found that surveillance issues, which occur when truck drivers fail to check their blind spots, were the cause of collisions in 14 percent of cases.
 It is important for truck drivers and other motorists to understand blind spots for large trucks so that their risks might be mitigated.
 If you are the victim of a collision that occurs in a semi truck’s blind spot, contact the Law Offices of Bryan Musgrave for assistance as you seek to recover compensation.

 Understanding Blind Spots for Large Trucks